google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_center.rst

    ``=MODE(value1, value2, value3)``), or you can input a range of cells of which you want to know the mode (e.g. ``=MODE(A1:A10)``).

-Now that you know the functions for calculating mean, median, and mode in sheets, put your newfound knowledge to the test.
 Say you are helping grade for a class and your professor has given you a list of student scores for the last exam.
 How would you calculate the median and mode in sheets?

 Example: Test Scores
 --------------------

 .. image:: figures/test_scores.png
    :align: center

 ..
 TODO(raskutti): Embed
    https://docs.google.com/spreadsheets/d/17ve2CvqFOhyMUGO13S69duQEExW47bWBLtme4pONiWY/edit#gid=1025947509